 Our response draws heavily from the unique insights and energy market experience gained from delivering multiple Smart Energy programmes, across the electricity, gas, water and Internet of Things (IoT) markets.

 As an expert provider of professional services enabling the energy market transformation and data revolution, our consultancy services cover a wide range of smart energy policy and regulatory aspects, including: market design, governance, smarter markets, assurance, information and cyber security.
 We are at the heart of the fundamental market reforms already underway and have experienced first-hand the challenges and opportunities that arise from a dynamic and flexible smart energy system.

 You can read our full response below, however we would like to highlight three main points here:

-To read the full response please complete the short form below*:
+To read the full response please click on the link below: